Many businesses still believe the European Act is only for public services or online shops. That is not the case.

 Then it must be accessible.
 B2B websites are not an exception.

-Accessible web design is not just about avoiding fines.
+inclusive website layout is not just about avoiding fines.
 It is about making sure that every person, including disabled professionals, can use your site with ease.

 These users are decision makers.
 They review services, choose suppliers, and attend online events.
 If they cannot navigate your website, they will choose another provider.